UKCloud/documentation/articles/vmware/vmw-ref-virtual-hardware-v14.md

 - Zone 1 (Region 6)

-- Some Compute

-Please reach out to your Service Delivery Manager for more information.
+Contact your Service Delivery Manager for more information.

 Any new virtual machines (VMs) will, by default, be created with the updated virtual hardware version.
 Any existing VMs and templates will continue to use their currently configured virtual hardware version until such time as you select to change this.
 Any clones/copies of VMs or templates will retain the same virtual hardware version as the source image.

+## How do I manually upgrade the Virtual Hardware version of my VM?

 Prior to upgrading the Virtual Hardware version, you should note the following:

-- You cannot downgrade the hardware version of the virtual machines in a vApp
+- You cannot downgrade the hardware version of the virtual machines in a vApp.

 - The vApp/VMs must be stopped and its virtual machines must have the latest version of VMware Tools installed.

-UKCloud recommend following VMWare's [upgrading virtual hardware version] (https://kb.vmware.com/s/article/1010675) guide
+We recommend referring to the following VMware documentation for mre information: [Upgrading a virtual machine to the latest hardware version](https://kb.vmware.com/s/article/1010675).

-## How do I manually upgrade the Virtual Hardware version of my VM?
+To upgrade the Virtual Hardware version of a VM:

 1. Log into the UKCloud Portal and access VMware Cloud Director.